 Suffice it to say, now is not a good time for school to open.
 We are still in a pandemic, the district has not made clear plans, it would be awkward to go back in the middle of term, and there are so many germs.
 Besides, as freshman Gracie Krejdovsky said, “I’m sad, I like Zoom.”
 Thank you so much to all the students who filled out our survey.
 Stay safe, everyone, and make sure you’re also staying informed about school reopening plans.

-Elizabeth is a freshman at San Marcos…
+Elizabeth is a sophomore at San Marcos…